RAILWAY STATION

 Original Katanning Railway Station c1900

-Information below from State Heritage Council website
+Information below from the State Heritage Council’s inHerit website

 The railway station has historical, social and cultural significance in that the railway greatly widened opportunities for the district, greatly reducing their dependence on horse and dray or mail coach and opening up the town as a tourist destination.